StanGirard/Primates-Jekyll/_help/howto.md

 ![post-create-metadata.png]({{site.baseurl}}/img/user_upload/post-create-metadata.png)

-Then Click on the metadata on the right
+Then click on the metadata on the right.

 Metadata:
 - Subtitle: subtitle of the article
-- Big Image: landscape image at the top of the article.
+- Big image: landscape image at the top of the article.
 It must be in the **img/user_big_img** folder
 - Image: Little image in a circle that represents your Post.
 Must be chosen from the images in the folders already in **img/**
 - Author: Add your author username
 - Tags: Add the tags for your article